weaveworks-guides/weave-net-legacy/weave-and-docker-platform/3-machine-weaveproxy-swarm.md

         gliderlabs/alpine nc -p 4000 -l -e echo 'Hello, Weave!' df8bb89d048abce4f9ed25259072ac6c177ebdae708222662325603ef4ec4a78

-Next, confirm that there is a transparent multi-host setup, and then check that the test container `pinger` doesn't run on the same hosts as `pingme` does.
+Confirm that there is a transparent multi-host setup, and then check that the test container `pinger` doesn't run on the same hosts as `pingme` does.
 This can be checked by setting the Swarm affinity constraint with `-e 'affinity:container!=pingme'`.

     > docker `docker-machine config --swarm weave-1` run -e 'affinity:container!=pingme' --name=pinger -ti \